sdunlap-afit/aceics/exercise4.md

 When scanning an unknown device, obtaining the model number and firmware version of the device is very wise.

-In `ENIP_Initial_Connection.pcapng`, look for a **response** packet containing the string, "```1763-L16BWA B/14.00```".
+In `ENIP_Initial_Connection.pcapng`, look for a **response** packet containing the string, "```1763-L16BWA B/16.00```".
 This is the model number and firmware version of your PLC.
 Your model or firmware version may be slightly different.

 Once you find the response from the PLC, you need to identify the corresponding request.
-Many times, this will be the request directly preceding the response; however, RSLinx may use more than one TCP connection, or can interweave requests (i.e., send multiple requests before getting any responses).
+Many times, this will be the request directly preceding the response; however, RSLinx may use more than one TCP connection or can interweave requests (i.e., send multiple requests before getting any responses).

 Add this request to your script.
 I recommend writing a Python function/subroutine for each type of request.
 Your script should now: